How to migrate Google Workspace backup data to a new storage location.

 Storage type: Select Amazon S3 from the dropdown list.

-1. Create an Amazon AWS account
+1. Create an AWS account

 If you already have an AWS account, you can sign in directly using your account.

-2. Create Amazon S3 bucket
+2. Create an Amazon S3 bucket

 Amazon S3 (Amazon Simple Storage Service) is one of the most-widely used cloud storage services in the world.
 It has been proven to be secure, cost-effective, and reliable.
-Amazon S3 stores data as objects within buckets.
-Each object consists of a file and attached metadata.
-Buckets are configurable containers for any data objects, at specific geographic regions, with controlled access and detailed access logs.

 3. Create an IAM account

-1. Open the IAM console at https://console.aws.amazon.com/iam/
+1. Open the AWS IAM console .

 Storage class: Select an Amazon S3 storage class for the backup data.
 Standard-IA or One Zone-IA is recommended.

-For more information about Amazon S3 storage classes, please visit AWS Storage classes.
-You can find the pricing details for the different S3 storage classes at S3 pricing.
+For more information about Amazon S3 storage classes, please visit AWS Storage classes .
+You can find the pricing details for the different S3 storage classes at S3 pricing .

 When all information has been entered, click the Next button.